Mary-Ann-Liebert-Dev/Documentation/ReadMe.md

  - `/themes/[theme_name]` (your active theme directory, either genengnews or clinicalomics10)
  - `/themes/[theme_name]/MalAdsManager/googleads-php-lib`
  - `/plugins/mal-data-migrator`

+### - Variables
+There is a `/keys` directory and a `.env` file both in the theme root.
+These will come down with the .zip download, but just confirm they are there.
+You can always ssh into the server and retrive them from there.
+Remember to change 'Prod' to 'Dev' or 'Local' as required.
+Check the MalEnv package and trace the vars to find the parameters of each.

 In a ***POWERSHELL*** (WIN) terminal navigate to each of the above directories and run
  `composer install`